Registration fees are:

 Option B: Short Takes on Three Key Issues

-Gain insight into three issues that are easy to overlook: local redistricting (yes, it’s required by law, too); the “handoff” of redistricting data to election officials so they can prepare for next year’s primaries; and why some states are adopting prisoner reallocation laws.
+Gain insight into three issues that are easy to overlook: local redistricting (yes, it’s required by law); the “hand off” of redistricting data to election officials so they can prepare for next year’s primaries; and why some states are adopting inmate data reallocation laws.